About

 VOLUNTEER

 Corey has spent many years as a volunteer with numerous organizations, in the Cornwall Area.
 Corey has also spent time as a member of the Provincial Education Department’s District Advisory Council as the representative for Westwood Primary School.
-Corey also served on the PEI Career Development Association board and spent time as a Sunday school teacher at West River United Church.
+Corey also served on the PEI Career Development Association board, a Sunday school teacher at West River United Church.

 LABOUR

-Corey believes that the benefits of union members also benefit the rest of society and he is a proud member of the Public Sector Alliance of Canada (PSAC) and was previously an engaged member of the Canadian Union of Public Employees (CUPE) and the Union of Public Sector Employees (UPSE).
-Frizzell also held several executive positions with his former union’s local GSU90031, including vice president and acting president.
+Corey believes that the benefits of union members also benefit the rest of society and he is a proud member of the Public Sector Alliance of Canada (PSAC).
+Corey was also an engaged member of the Canadian Union of Public Employees (CUPE) and the Union of Public Sector Employees (UPSE), and he previously held several executive positions with his former union’s local GSU90031, including vice president and acting president.

 COMMUNITY ACTIVISM